- Quinton M. Herbert, JD Director and Chief Human Capital Officer

-Steven Serra is the Assistant Deputy Director of Operations for the City of Baltimore’s Department of Human Resources (“DHR”).
-He oversees DHR’s offices of Classification and Compensation, Employee Benefits, Learning and Development, Policy and Compliance, and Shared Services and Recruitment.
+Michael Tate is the Assistant Deputy Director of Operations for the City of Baltimore’s Department of Human Resources (“DHR”).
+He oversees DHR’s offices of Shared Services and Recruitment, Learning and Development, Employee Benefits, Policy and Compliance, and Classification and Compensation.

 Lindsay Wines is the Assistant Deputy Director of Administration for the City of Baltimore’s Department of Human Resources (“DHR”).
 She oversees DHR’s offices of Human Resources Information System (HRIS) and the Employee Assistance Program (EAP).